PŪ MANAAKI KAHURANGI

-The NZCCM 2021 conference is being managed by a conference committee from our Otago and Southland Regional Group.
+The NZCCM 2021 conference was managed by a conference committee from our Otago and Southland Regional Group.

 NZCCM Annual Conference and AGM 2021

 Date: 20th-22nd of October 2021 Venue: Online (Zoom)

 Conservation is a risky business.
 This conference showcased a range of papers, flash talks and workshops that investigated management of all forms of risk relating to conservation and care of cultural heritage.